 These are often the most effective way of ensuring that your relationship with the Candidate and their learning development remains positive.
 For example, if we asked:

-'What do you think might be a few basic ground rules for dealing with clients?' or 'Tell me about your experience of dealing with clients.'

-we will open up the answer and hopefully elicit much more information on which to base further questions and stimulate thought and learning.
+'What do you think might be a few basic ground rules for dealing with clients?' or we will open up the answer and hopefully elicit much more information on which to base further questions and stimulate thought and learning.